Jump to:

 Use Insulation Blankets

-You can buy specialised insulation blankets for greenhouses at local garden stores or online.
+You can buy specialised insulation blankets at local garden stores or online.
 Or, you can take the DIY route and use thick fabric from home.
 Make sure it’s wide enough to cover the roof and walls, then remove it during the day to let in sunlight.

 Cover Plants with Fleece